JGCRI/pygcam/docs/source/project-xml.rst

 and generates .XLSX files with the differences--one with the values directly from GCAM, the other with annually-interpolated values.

+  .. _sequence-override-label:

 Steps can be defined in the ``<defaults>`` section, in which case they apply to all projects.
 Projects, however, can add, delete, or redefine steps.
 To redefine a step, the project defines a ``<step>`` with the same values for the attributes ``name``, ``seq``, and ``runFor``.
-A default step can be deleted by redefining it with no text value, e.g.,
+A default step can be effectively deleted by redefining it with no text value, e.g.,

   .. code-block:: xml